 Protecting consumers and businesses

-The COVID-19 situation has been very fast moving and quickly affected our daily lives in many different ways.
+The COVID-19 situation has affected our daily lives in many different ways.
 Our regulatory services teams are working hard to protect consumers and businesses in the current environment.
 Find information at the link below about current COVID-19 scams and how to protect yourself, as well as how to report suspicious activity and scams or any businesses you believe is not complying with government restrictions.

 Information for consumers and businesses